Dr. Andrea Birch, Dean

 Click on the link below for expanded information

 Brenau University offers both men and women the opportunity to pursue degrees through programs delivered in a day, evening/weekend or online format.
-Locations include the main campus in Gainesville and several regional campuses within the state of Georgia as well as a campus in Jacksonville, Florida.
+Locations include the Historic main campus in Gainesville, several regional sites within the state of Georgia.
 The baccalaureate programs provide career-oriented courses and programs based on a liberal arts foundation to enable the individual student to attain personal as well as professional growth and competence.
 Evening classes are typically scheduled in four-hour blocks, and each class meets one night each week of the term.
-Weekend classes are typically scheduled in four-hour blocks on alternate weekends.
+Weekend classes are typically scheduled in four-hour blocks on scheduled weekends.
 Day classes meet on a traditional 15 week semester format, two-three times per week, fall and spring semesters.
 All formats involve intensive study, close working relationships with instructors and fellow students and maximum opportunity for self-directed learning.
 Students may choose their classes from among those offered at several locations and formats to suit their particular schedule.

 Organization and Structure

-Regional campus locations have directors who are residents of the area and who report to the Associate Provost.
-Regional campus academic programs are coordinated by specific subject-area coordinators who are members of the Brenau faculty assigned to each location under the supervision of the respective academic dean.
+Regional site locations have directors who are residents of the area and who report to the Provost and Vice President for Academic Affairs.
+Office-Campus Site academic programs are coordinated by specific subject-area coordinators who are members of the Brenau faculty assigned to each location under the supervision of the respective academic dean.

 Each of Brenau’s online courses has been carefully designed by one or more faculty member(s) in keeping with the SACS accreditation Criteria for Distance Learning Programs.
 Brenau faculty members teaching students online have completed a rigorous online facilitator certification program.
 During this time, faculty members themselves become online students in order to fully gain an understanding of the online learning experience.
 Course syllabi, assignments, examinations and other instructional materials are converted to or developed for an online format during the training period.
 These and other measures are undertaken to ensure the quality and consistency of online course offerings.